-Getting more from your training when consuming the right types of high quality nutrients and fluid, in the right amount - and and area exercise.
+Getting more from your training when consuming the right types of high quality nutrients and fluid, in the right amount - 1, a

 1. TRAINING

 The body's reaction to a training load/stress is fatigue which leads to a reduction in performance.
 When providing the body with the right source and amount of nutrients (e.g. carbohydrates) and fluid, you are able to train for longer and more intensely.